U.S. proposes 56% vehicle emissions cut by 2032, requiring big EV jump | Headlines

 "Factors outside the vehicle, like charging infrastructure, supply chains, grid resiliency, the availability of low carbon fuels and critical minerals will determine whether EPA standards at these levels are achievable."
 The proposal is more ambitious than President Joe Biden's 2021 goal, backed by automakers, seeking 50% of new vehicles by 2030 to be electric vehicles (EVs) or plug-in hybrids.
 Stellantis said it was "surprised that none of the alternatives align with the President’s previously announced target of 50% EVs by 2030."

 Under the EPA proposal, automakers are forecast to produce 60% EVs by 2030 and 67% by 2032 to meet requirements - compared with just 5.8% of U.S. vehicles sold in 2022 that were EVs.
+The National Highway Traffic Safety Administration plans to propose parallel economy standards in the coming weeks.
 California in August moved to require all new vehicles sold in the state by 2035 be electric or plug-in electric hybrids, but must still seek an EPA waiver to proceed.
 Regan would not to say how the EPA would react to a California request.
 "We'll be on the lookout for that if it were to ever come," he said.

 Dan Becker, director of the Safe Climate Transport Campaign, said the EPA proposal should have been tougher.
 "Automakers talk out of both sides of their tailpipes, promising electric vehicles while delivering mostly the same old gas-guzzlers and lobbying for weak, loophole-riddled rules," Becker said.